JLC0DER/JLC0DER/README.md

 ## How I think about an AI system

-The pattern behind most of my work — retrieval grounded in real sources, with citations as a first-class output, not an afterthought.
+The pattern behind most of my work, retrieval grounded in real sources, with citations as a first-class output, not an afterthought.

 <p align="center">
   <img src="assets/rag-architecture.svg" alt="RAG architecture: query, embed, vector DB, retrieve, context, LLM, answer with citations, and an eval feedback loop" width="860"/>